Peakboard/PeakboardExtensions/Monday/README.md

 If you want to retrieve the data by selecting a board, once you have enterred your connection properties, click on the "Connect" button.
 It should retrieve all the boards from your account in the dropdown list.

 ![image](https://user-images.githubusercontent.com/82028654/135249463-9505cba2-08f5-4bc4-b69c-b92ed8caa097.png)

-You can now select the group.
+You can now select a group.
 Then click on the "Load Data" button on the top-right corner.

 *A board is composed of one or different groups, by default it is set to "All Groups" in order to retrieve all the data from the board.*